TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Related Work

-\textbf{Policy-decomposition methods for MARL} In order to deal with discrete or continuous action space, some policy-based methods \cite{lowe2017multi, foerster2018counterfactual, de2020deep, wang2020off, kim2021policy, zhang2021fop} have been developed in recent years.
-MADDPG \cite{lowe2017multi} and COMA \cite{foerster2018counterfactual} are the variant of actor-critic method, which learn a centralized critic instead of individual critic based on the observation and action of agent.
-In particular, Compared with MADDPG, COMA only learns an actor network by sharing parameters to speed learning. \cite{de2020deep} proposed a novel method called FacMADDPG, which facilitates the critic in decentralized POMDPs based on MADDPG and QMIX.
-DOP \cite{wang2020off} introduces firstly the value decomposition similar to Qatten \cite{yang2020qatten} into multi-agent actor-critic framework with on-policy TD($\lambda$) and tree backup technique. \cite{kim2021policy} poses a meta-learning multi-agent policy gradient theorem to adapt quickly the non-stationarity of environment, and gives the theoretical analysis in detail.
-However, due to centralized-decentralized mismatch (CDM) problems, the above methods perform unsatisfactorily compared with value based methods.
-Furthermore, FOP \cite{zhang2021fop} is proposed to solve the above dilemma by transforming IGM into Individual-Global-Optimal (IGO) conditions.
+In order to deal with continuous action space, some policy-based methods \cite{lowe2017multi, foerster2018counterfactual, iqbal2019actorattentioncritic, de2020deep, wang2020off, kim2021policy, zhang2021fop} have been proposed in recent years.
+MADDPG \cite{lowe2017multi} and COMA \cite{foerster2018counterfactual} are the variant of the actor-critic method, which learn a centralized critic instead of an individual critic on the condition of joint action-observation trajectory.
+Particularly, compared with MADDPG, COMA only learns an actor network by sharing parameters to speed learning. \cite{de2020deep} proposed a novel method called FacMADDPG, which facilitates the critic in decentralized POMDPs based on MADDPG and QMIX.
+DOP \cite{wang2020off} introduced firstly the value decomposition similar to Qatten \cite{yang2020qatten} into the multiagent actor-critic framework with on-policy TD($\lambda$) and tree backup technique. \cite{kim2021policy} posed a meta-learning multiagent policy gradient theorem to adapt quickly to the non-stationarity of the environment, and gave the theoretical analysis in detail.
+Furthermore, FOP \cite{zhang2021fop} achieved global optimum by transforming the IGM condition into the Individual-Global-Optimal (IGO) condition.
+However, due to centralized-decentralized mismatch (CDM) problems, the above methods perform unsatisfactorily compared with value-based methods.